-- Authenticator.
-The port that is authenticated before access to system services is permitted. - Supplicant.
-The host that is connected to the authenticated port requesting access to the system services. - Authentication Server.
-The external server, for example, the RADIUS server that performs the authentication on behalf of the authenticator, and indicates whether the supplicant is authorized to access system services.
+- Authenticators.
+The port that is authenticated before system access is permitted. - Supplicants.
+The host connected to the authenticated port requesting access to the system services. - Authentication Server.
+The external server, for example, the RADIUS server that performs the authentication on behalf of the authenticator, and indicates whether the user is authorized to access system services.